-👉 Always confirm service availability using your exact address, as utility providers can vary by city, neighborhood, or subdivision.
+👉 Always confirm service availability using your exact address.
+Utility providers can vary by city, neighborhood, or subdivision — especially in newer developments or homes near city boundaries.

 -